 Tristan Gooley has written several books covering natural navigation:

 Steps in Learning Natural Navigation:

 2. The website contains lots of good stuff, but if I come across something really good I don’t always put it up here.
-I hold it back for my books or email newsletter.
+I hold it back for my courses, books or email newsletter.
 You can sign up to the free newsletter at the bottom of the page and unsubscribe instantly at any time.